-This easy recipe for Grilled Beer Can Chicken guarantees moist, fall-off-the-bone meat and crispy, ultra flavorful skin.
+This easy Beer Can Chicken Recipe guarantees moist meat that falls off the bone and crispy, ultra flavorful skin.
 It’s our go-to recipe for a grilled whole chicken!

 During that stretch of extreme heat here in Minnesota recently, I was suddenly craving a whole chicken.
 Moist and fall-off-the-bone tender, with crispy skin that was super charged with flavor.